microsoft/fluentui-react-native/packages/components/Button/SPEC.md

 The `Button` component has several apparance variants depending on where it's being used:

 - The default `Button` is rendered with its default styling indicating a trigger for an action.
-For mobile endpoints this is the same as 'ascent'.
+For mobile endpoints this is the same as 'accent'.
-- appearance="primary"/appearance="ascent": The `Button` is styled to emphasize that it represents the primary action.
-Ascent is equivalent to primary and is based on mobile platform naming conventions.
+- appearance="primary"/appearance="accent": The `Button` is styled to emphasize that it represents the primary action.
+Accent is equivalent to primary and is based on mobile platform naming conventions.
 - appearance="subtle": The `Button` is styled to blend into its background to become less emphasized.
 - appearance="outline": The `Button` is styled similar to 'subtle' button but also includes a border.
 Implemented for mobile endpoints only.
 Maps to default on other platforms.